 "All right, dear," his mom replied from the den, where she furiously typed away at a computer.
 "I'd see you off, but I've got a tight deadline on this article about the historical significance of toilet paper."

-"No problem, Mom," he replied as he opened the door.
+"No problem, Mom," he said as he opened the door.
 "See you later."

-TK shut the door and started towards the stairs.
-Being on the twelfth floor of an Odaiba apartment gave a nice view, but it took a lot of time to get out of the building.
-He could have taken one of the elevators, but he was faster zipping down the stairs, and time was of the essence.
+He shut the door and started towards the stairs.
+Being on the twelfth floor of an apartment gave a nice view, but it took a lot of time to get out of the building.
+He could have taken one of the elevators, but with time against him he felt it was faster to zip down the stairs.

-Bounding down the steps- going two at a time in some places- he reached the ground floor in record time.
+Bounding down the steps, two at a time in some places, he reached the ground floor in record time.
 Glancing at his watch, he grinned; he had been so quick, he could afford to walk instead of run.
-Everything would turn out just fine.
+As he walked out of the stairwell, he knew everything would turn out just fine.

-He was presented with a short pair of legs, and he looked up.
-The short legs belonged to a short boy, who now stared down at him.
-The boy had small, sharp eyes and dark bowl cut of hair.
-He looked cross.
+A short pair of legs stepped into his vision, and he looked up.
+The short legs belonged to a short boy, who stared down at him crossly with small, sharp eyes beneath his dark bowl haircut.
+"Um… hi?"
+TK said.

-"Hello," the boy replied, then turned his attention to whatever was crushing TK.
+"Hello," the boy said, then turned his attention to whoever was crushing him.
 "Honestly," he muttered.

-TK felt something roll off of his back, and he gratefully righted himself.
-He was looking at a tall, gawky, skinny girl with thick glasses and an embarrassed smile.
-Her hair was a strange lavender hue, which loudly clashed with the blue kerchief in it, as well as her salmon vest and red undershirt.
-"I'm so sorry!" she apologized, bowing quickly.
-"I was in such a hurry I just shot outta the elevator!
-First day jitters, y'know..."
+TK felt the person roll off of his back, and he gratefully got to his feet.
+He was looking at a tall, gawky, skinny girl with thick glasses and an embarrassed, toothy smile.
+Her hair was a strange lavender hue, which loudly clashed with the blue kerchief she wore over it, as well as her salmon-colored vest and red undershirt.
+"I'm so sorry!" she said with a quick bow.
+"I was in such a hurry I just shot outta the elevator!"

-The girl looked at him for a moment, then gasped with excitement.
+The girl stared at him for a moment, then gasped.
 "Oh!
 Oh!
-Oh!" she exclaimed.
+Oh!" she exclaimed, pointing at him excitedly.
 "You must be the new kid!"

-A strange scent wafted from the girl; it was the smell of someone who hadn't bathed in a few days mixed with cheap strawberry perfume.
-"Well, um, yes," he replied.
+TK picked up the strange scent wafting from the girl: the odor of someone who hadn't bathed in several days, mixed with cheap strawberry breath spray.
+"Well, um, yes," he said.
 "I just moved in a few days ago.
 My name's Takeru Takaishi, but everyone just calls me TK."

 "TK?
-Sweet!" the girl replied, grabbing his hand and shaking it excitedly.
+Sweet!" the girl replied, grabbing his hand and shaking it with both of hers.
 "Mine's Miyako Inoue, but you can call me Yolei!"
 She paused, then looked at the smaller boy.
 "Oh, and that's Cody."

-"Yeeeeah," Yolei replied, turning back to TK with a bright grin; he could not help but notice the slight yellow hue of her teeth.
+"Yeeeeah," Yolei replied, turning back to TK with a bright grin; he couldn't help but notice the yellow tinge of her teeth.
 "So, are you going to the school right up the street?
 So are we!
 Let's all go together!"

 TK agreed with a smile, and they started walking.
-He could not believe his good fortune; he had just gone out the door, and he already had met two of his schoolmates, and they even lived in the same building!
+He couldn't believe his good fortune; even though the introduction had been rough, he had already met two schoolmates right outside of his front door.

 "You probably don't know the neighborhood yet," Yolei chattered as they walked.
 "Relax!
 I know this place like the back of my hand.
 We'll be at school before you know it!"